abdiascosta/economizor/README.md

 # economizor
- This project will help users save some money arriving daily goals.
+ This project will help users to save some money arriving daily goals.